MichelleHovendal/Restaurant-Guide/content/post/Exploratory Data Analysis.md

 * Unknown: 0 dollar

 For some restaurants, this price range is not known hence they fall into the category Unknown.
 Below you will see two different bar charts on these price ranges.
-The first tabs shows the distribution of restaurants in the different ranges.
+The first chart shows the distribution of restaurants in the different ranges.
 The vast majority of restaurants are in the second lowest price range – more precisely 5329 restaurants,  while there are only 54 restaurants in the most expensive category.
 Generally there are more cheap restaurants than expensive ones.